-When Using your PIN and/or password has the force of signature.
-This means transactions requested through the Telephone Hotline or Internet are legally binding - as if you had personally signed the request.
+Using your PIN and/or password has the force of signature.
+This means transactions requested through the Benefits Service Center or Internet are legally binding - as if you had personally signed the request.

-For your protection, MillimanBenefits.com is a secure website.
-However, to ensure that only you have access to your information, always select Log Off when exiting the system
+For your protection, millimanbenefits.com is a secure website.
+However, to ensure that only you have access to your account information, always select Log Off when exiting the system.